2. Elaboration and Compilation

 An Lean.Parser.Command.initialize : commandinitialize block adds code to the module's initializers.
 The contents of an Lean.Parser.Command.initialize : commandinitialize block are treated as the contents of a Lean.Parser.Term.do : termdo block in the IO monad.

-Sometimes, initialization only needs to extend internal data structures by side effect.
+Sometimes, initialization only needs to extend internal data structures by side effects.
 In that case the contents are expected to have type IO Unit:

 command ::= ...